What You Need to Know to Streamline Your Lesson Planning Process

 A yearly plan is your trusty road map to make sure you reach each destination successfully.
 An annual guide charts all of the content that must be taught in a year and contains specific stopping points where units end.
 If you're trying to plan daily (or even weekly) lessons without a year's plan in hand, you're going to end up spinning your wheels.
-Truly.

 Each district handles curriculum maps (pacing charts, curriculum guides, etc.) differently.
 Some allow each grade level to develop their own while others assign this duty to curriculum support staff.

 Once you have your annual plan, start breaking out content into specific units.
 Tomorrow I will tell you all about the approach I use that, in my opinion, is simply the best.
-It isn't easy, and takes some getting used to, but I promise the work is worth it!
+It isn't easy and takes some getting used to, but I promise the work is worth it!
 I won't spend time on this point today, but encourage you to come back tomorrow to hear all about it.

 Regardless of your choice, just have a method!
 Choose a system that is structured and reliable.
 If you're not up for my recommended approach, seek out the opinions of seasoned teachers you respect.
 See what type of process works well for them.

 If not, I would strongly encourage you to do so.
 Consider it a date with your planner and schedule it on your calendar if you must.
 This step is crucial if you want to make planning a priority and end up with results that work.

 When making weekly plans, I used my unit plans and incorporated reflections from the previous week.
 If specific aspects of lessons went well - I tried to recreate those during the next week.
 And if certain lessons needed reteaching or adjusting, I allotted time for this as well.

 Unless something important came up in my family, these "dates" were set in stone.
 I didn't skip them to go out with the girls or leave early because I was tired.
 Organizing my schedule to have dedicated planning time was one of the best things I did to improve my experience as a teacher.
 It improved my lesson plans while saving me valuable time.

 Initially, I used forms created by others, but never found one that totally worked with my method of planning or my schedule.
 My personal form has gone through various changes and gets updated each year for my specific schedule.

 My weekly form was rather lengthy, but it had space for each lesson component such as Reading Workshop Mini-lesson, Writing Conferences, and Genius Hour.
 I also had specific notes typed on the form that reminded me of important events such as sending a group of students to a peer's class each week for buddy reading.

 Having a set template not only saves you time, but also comes in handy when you're being observed.
 In some schools, having visible lesson plans is mandatory.
 But even if it's not required in your building, having your weekly plans out on your desk helps build confidence in the eyes of your administrator.
 It also serves as justification for choices made while teaching.

 In the coming weeks, we'll talk about organizing the resources you use while teaching.
 But organizing your planning process is crucial to mastering before you tackle the curriculum itself.

-To start from the beginning of the series, click here!
+To start from the beginning of the series, click here.